FreeNAS: Network Attached Storage

 Give your CIFS share a name, and select the path to the volume you just created.
 In our case /mnt/data not /mnt/vol1.
 Basically prepend “/mnt/” to the name you gave your volume.
 Make sure to check “Browsable to Network Clients,” “Allow Guest Access.”
 Scroll down and click “OK.”

-Now you can enjoy your FreeNAS storage.
+Now you can enjoy your Network Storage storage.
 Start copying over your music, pictures and movies.
 And hey, now you can enable UPnP in FreeNAS and pickup a media player that supports DLNA.
 There’s really so much you can do with a home NAS.
 Exploring is half the fun.

 TnX && Credit: 0xFFFF